Ragun11/Animated-Color-Changing-Box/README.md

 Save the HTML, CSS, and JavaScript code into a single HTML file (e.g., index.html).

-Open the index.html file in any modern web browser.
+Open the index.html file in any web browser.

 **Customization**